savoirtech/apache-cxf-jax-rs-performance-followup/README.md

 recounted our journey to processing ~1.5 Billion JAX-RS calls in an eight-hour period.
 This lead to several readers reaching out with suggestions for tweaks to the scenarios run, or entirely new configurations.
-In this post we seek to provide some answers.
+In this post we seek to provide some answers - particularly on Java 21 runtime.

 <figure>
 <img src="./assets/images/CXFLab.png" alt="CXFLab" />